hlascelles/samudra/_posts/explore/2020-07-16-why-is-this-urgent.md

 The absorption happens via the biological carbon pump: phytoplankton produce organic carbon through photosynthesis, they then either pass it up the food chain or sink it into the deep ocean (the process called marine snowfall) when they die.
 Krill also play an important role due to their large size (up to 5 centimeters long) and [daily vertical migrations from the deep ocean to the surface][15].
 [They transport and transform essential nutrients, stimulate primary productivity and influence the carbon sink][17].
-A widely cited prediction states that [by 2050 there will be more plastics in our oceans than fish (by weight)][16].
+A widely cited prediction states that [by 2050 there will be more plastics in our oceans than fish][16] (by weight).
 This prediction does not take into account that [plastic ingestion leads to animal's stomachs filling up, which results in starvation and subsequently death][18].
 As plastic breaks down into smaller pieces, various chemicals that were used as additives at the production stage are released.
 [Bisphenol A (BPA) is one of those chemicals][19] and [it has adverse effects on fish reproduction][20].